jiaohehu/NPreview/DOC-table.md

     \( 20 \) & \( \displaystyle \frac{1}{20} \) \\
     \end{longtabu}

+The <xltabular> package is the latest package that replaces <ltablex> package.
+It claims to have restored to the original tabularx package while allows for a table to be broken into multiple pages.
+It has been observed that if column X is used, it will always set the table width to the one specified.
+Unlike
+<ltablex> package, which shortens the width of the table if not enough content
+is at the table.

 Each line in a Markdown file expresses the entire content of a row, and data cells within that row are detected by the presence of two or more consecutive